How to Make a Will in Illinois

 • your witnesses must sign your will in front of you.

-Neither witness should be a beneficiary of the will.
+A witness to the will signing should not be a beneficiary of the will.
 A witness who stands to inherit under the will may lose the right to that inheritance.
-755 Ill.
+(755 Ill.
 Comp.
-Stat. § 5/4-6.
+Stat. § 5/4-6 (2025).)

 Do I Need to Have My Will Notarized?